 Whether you’re drawing power at night time, the weather takes a turn for the worse, or the amount of energy you need (when plugged directly into the generator) exceeds what the solar panels are bringing in, it’s the storage capacity of the battery that will matter most as it’s this that will be drawn upon during these instances.

-There are a couple of major types of battery out there in solar generators, and generally you’re going to be looking at lead-acid or lithium batteries when it comes to finding a device suitable for your needs in a home preparedness or emergency backup power scenario.
+There are a couple of major types of battery out there in use with the best portable solar generators, and generally you’re going to be looking at lead-acid or lithium batteries when it comes to finding a device suitable for your needs in a home preparedness or emergency backup power scenario.

 The common agreement here is that with lead-acid batteries you’re going to only want to use 2/3 of the batteries full capacity (i.e. only draining down to about 30-35% from a full charge – not to 0%).
 The reason for this is to preserve the life of the battery and reduce the likelihood of the battery failing when you need it most one day.